Saturday, April 14, 2018

 Indian Folktale with Moral | King Yayati and Saint

 This image is of Indian Short Stories BlogOnce upon a time, there lived a King called King Yayati.
-Apart from inheriting a prosperous kingdom, beautiful crown, and respect of his people.
-He also inherited a unique gemstone – a royal blue sapphire.
+In addition to inheriting a prosperous kingdom, a beautiful crown, and the respect of his people, he also inherited a unique gemstone—a royal blue sapphire.

-Stories of good luck being associated with this shiny blue stone were passed on from King’s previous generations.
-Thus, it was believed that gemstone protects his family and kingdom from evil.
+Stories of good luck associated with this shiny blue stone were passed on from King’s previous generations.
+Thus, gemstones were believed to protect his family and kingdom from evil.

 It was believed to be a harbinger of prosperity.
 Blue sapphire stone was named Shanipriya by one of his ancestors.
 Just, brave and righteous King Yayati was determined to protect Shanipriya at any cost.
-Having Shanipriya also gave him an immense sense of security and peace of mind.
-For this peace of mind and solace, he was ready to fight any evil.
+Having Shanipriya also gave him immense security and peace of mind.
+He was ready to fight any evil for this peace of mind and solace.
 He felt it was a blessing of his ancestors and valued Shanipriya more than his life.
-Shanipriya gemstone was nothing less than the family’s pride was one of his major responsibilities.
-Ministers, too, knew several thieves and even enemy kingdoms have laid their eyes on King Yayati’s particular belonging.
+Shanipriya gemstone was nothing less than the family’s pride, one of his major responsibilities.
+Ministers, too, knew several thieves and even enemy kingdoms had laid their eyes on King Yayati’s particular belongings.

 King Yayati was lucky to have loyal officials.
-But his favorite was Minister Suryasen.
+But his favourite was Minister Suryasen.
 Minister Suryasen was a kind and nobleman, and King Yayati trusted him unconditionally.
-Minister Suryasen, too wanted to relieve his master from the burden of protecting gemstone Shanipriya.
-He couldn’t sleep for nights devising a plan to protect Shanipriya forever and make his master happy.
+Minister Suryasen also wanted to relieve his master of the burden of protecting the gemstone Shanipriya.
+He couldn’t sleep for nights, so he devised a plan to protect Shanipriya forever and make his master happy.

-One day Minister Suryasen recommended him, ‘Your Highness, a saint is staying near the river on the outskirts of our kingdom.
-Many families in nearby villages seem to have been benefited from visiting him.’
+One day, Minister Suryasen recommended him: ‘Your Highness, a saint, is staying near the river on the outskirts of our kingdom.
+Many families in nearby villages seem to have benefited from visiting him.’

-This aroused King’s interest.
+This aroused the King’s interest.
 King Yayati nurtured immense respect for godmen and saints.
-He was very religious and knew the importance of having a mentor in life.
-His kingdom was famous for treating godmen and saints exceptionally well, who traveled from afar land.
+He was very religious and knew the importance of a mentor.
+His kingdom was famous for treating godmen and saints who travelled from afar and those who travelled from afar.

 ‘Why don’t you visit him and ask him for a solution to protect gemstone?’ continued Minister Suryasen.

 Saint heard Yayati’s plight and closed his eyes for long.
-Suddenly, he opened his eyes and asked Yayati to come tomorrow morning along with the Shanipriya gemstone.
+Suddenly, he opened his eyes and asked Yayati to come with the Shanipriya gemstone tomorrow morning.
 Yayati agreed.

 ‘Your gemstone is cracked.
 Don’t keep it near you, part away from it as soon as possible,’ said Saint.